omdevteam/om/docs_src/documentation_advanced_documentation.rst

   and do not need to keep track of an internal state, functions can often be used in place of algorithms.
-For example, the computation of an autocorrelation, the sum of the intensity observed in a detector frame, are operations that do not store to store any persisent information when applied multiple times.
+For example, the computation of an autocorrelation, the sum of the intensity observed in a detector frame, are operations that do not store to store any persistent information when applied multiple times.
 They can be implemented as simple functions instead of algorithms.